Examining and expanding on the concept of ‘privilege’ through the lens of the Hydra model

 What makes answering these questions so hard is first that we go through most of our day only vaguely aware of these phenomena, hence the prefix ‘micro’.
 Given our complex status arrays, a second factor blurring our perception is that we are frequently simultaneously giving off and receiving both micro-aggressions and micro-affirmations.

 Long established research in behavioral psychology tell us that all organisms -including humans- seek to avoid punishment and are attracted to whatever for them constitutes pleasure or reward.
 Perhaps obvious to point out, all humans tend to navigate toward social situations where they can expect minimum micro-aggressions and maximum micro-affirmations and avoid those situations where just the opposite occurs and they may encounter maximum micro-aggressions and minimum micro-affirmations.
 Think unofficial seating arrangements in a university cafeteria as an example.
 Coming up with additional examples, though perhaps difficult, will move you further along in mastering CHT and hence your understanding of privileging forces.
-How is your behavior operantly conditioned by avoiding micro-aggressions and seeking micro-affirmations based on your status array?
+Phrased in terms of behavioral psychology, how is your behavior operantly conditioned by avoiding micro-aggressions and seeking micro-affirmations based on your status array?

 The Hydra and ‘white privilege’

 This essay began with a personal example, and I have invited the reader to join me in this self-discovery by coming up with examples of their own.
 Understanding social interaction vis-a-vis CHT is indeed complicated.
-Once we make the effort to become more self-aware and fully employ our critical thinking skills using CHT one’s grasp of their positionality is immediately enhanced, and steps toward living the principles embodied in the phrase ‘diversity, equity, and inclusion’ (DEI) become actions rather than mere words.
+Once we make the effort to become more self-aware and fully employ our critical thinking skills using CHT, one’s grasp of their positionality is immediately enhanced, and steps toward living the principles embodied in the phrase ‘diversity, equity, and inclusion’ (DEI) become actions rather than mere words.
+See here for some examples of denormalizing the marginalization of others.

 A global excursus